-Colonel Edward Marcus Despard was an Irish soldier who served in the British Army, and, during the American Revolutionary War, he and his troops were victorious at the Battle of the Black River.
+The Despard Plot involves Colonel Edward Marcus Despard who was an Irish soldier who served in the British Army.
+He was also involved in the American Revolutionary War where he and his troops proved victorious at the Battle of the Black River.
 His success was part of the reason that he was later appointed Superintendent in British Honduras.
 However, in 1790, he was recalled to London and questioned about his conduct while there.

 Unhappy, over the ordeal, Despard became interested in revolutionary politics.
 The story begins after he joined the United Irishmen to fight for equal rights for the Irish.
 When war with France broke out, the United Irishmen went underground and backed the French in an invasion against Ireland.
 Unfortunately, the invasion failed, and in response, the passage of the Act of Union went into effect on 1 January 1801, abolishing the Irish Parliament and creating the United Kingdom of Great Britain and Ireland.

-Hoping to reverse the situation in Ireland, Despard plotted with other individuals to take over the Bank of England, seize the Tower of London, and assassinate George III.
+Hoping to reverse the situation in Ireland, Despard conspired with other individuals to take over the Bank of England, seize the Tower of London, and assassinate George III.
 The plotters believed that by doing so, they could encourage uprisings.
 However, in late 1802 the scheme, known as the Despard Plot, was discovered, and Despard and twenty-nine others were arrested at a Lambert pub and jailed.

 On 7 February 1803, Despard and six of his co-conspirators were tried for high treason by prosecutor Spencer Perceval.
-The public was enthralled and newspapers could not provide enough coverage.
+The public was enthralled and newspapers could not provide enough coverage on the Despard Plot.
 Evidence against the conspirators was weak with little physical evidence, so the prosecutor focused primarily on the assassination attempt.
 However, the trial was exciting to the public and become more exciting when the famous naval officer Horatio Nelson appeared as a character witness for Despard.